zsakowitz/one-city/README.md

   - [x] After logged in, change the “Log In” button at the top to “Log Out”
   - [x] Implement Log Out
 - [x] Add sort indicators to “all requests” page.
+- [x] Change "full name" fields to separate first and last name.
+  - [x] In real world, it’s a common practice to have separate fields for first name and last name in a database so that it will be easy to query for example only by first name or last name.
+If we have both stored together as one field, such action is not possible.